zuhura95/FitnessApp/README.md

-# FitnessApp
+# MotiFit
-Fitness App for a Reasearch Project on Data Analytics in Health Management.
+MotiFit is a fitness App for a Reasearch Project on Data Analytics in Health Management.